HaplyHaptics/Haply-API-Java/README.md

 of the huge volume of support and example materials.
 Processing is built upon the Java programming language.
 We urge you to check out [[Processing.org]](https://processing.org/) to view examples and sample code.
-While we've developed the hAPI as an interface between these low-cost haptic platforms, we're not experts in the Processing framework.
+While we've developed the Haply API as an interface between these low-cost haptic platforms, we're not experts in the Processing framework.
 If you think you can do a better job in your example, you're probably right!
 Good luck!